The Silicon Valley Coaching

 Questioning techniques and listening One of the most important coaching method is the use of appropriate questioning techniques.
 Great coaches are masters at asking penetrating questions that help uncover real challenges, barriers or opportunities.

 The ability to listen patiently and carefully is also essential.
-Silicon Valley coaches do not give "solutions" lightly, but make constructive suggestions after exhaustive analysis.
+Silicon Valley coaches don't give „solutions” lightly, but exhaustive analysis then make constructive suggestions.

 Feedback and constructive criticism Continuous, honest feedback and the appropriate use of constructive criticism are essential for progress.
 The best coaches are skilled at balancing positive reinforcement with forward-thinking challenges.